kyma-project/community/concepts/modularization/modularization_overview.md

 ## 4. Lifecycle Manager

-Lifecycle Manager is responsible for orchestrating Kyma module operators to process their respective resources on the Kyma runtime.
+Lifecycle Manager orchestrates the Kyma module operators to process their respective resources on the Kyma runtime.
 It also aggregates all module states into one easy-to-monitor resource, the `Kyma CR`, with the following strategies:

 1. Generating the required Kyma module custom resources through a manifest, which starts the Kyma module processing in Module Manager.

 2. Reconciling a Kyma custom resource for each Kyma runtime, indicating the consolidated status of all modules configured for that Kyma cluster.

 Lifecycle Manager is also responsible for propagating updates from a module into the respective manifest through the ModuleTemplate.
 Whenever modules are updated and a new release is triggered, Lifecycle Manager propagates the correct upgrade information to the manifest, which in turn leads to updates in the runtime cluster.

-## 5. ModuleTemplate

 The ModuleTemplate is a custom resource that is used by Lifecycle Manager as a scaffolding when initializing new modules.
 It is also used as a base output of the module bundling process inside the CLI.